3w1714n0/Benchmark_Analysis_full-length_isoforms/README.md

 ### Read Length Distribution

-To highlight the differences between Illumina and Nanopore reads, I have plotted the read length distributions for each sequencing method, using the following command to obtain the read lengths:
+To highlight the differences between Illumina and Oxford Nanopore reads, I have plotted the read length distributions for each sequencing method, using the following command to obtain the read lengths:

 ```bash
 awk 'NR%4 == 2 {lengths[length($0)]++ ; counter++} END {for (l in lengths) {print l, lengths[l]}}' file.fastq >> file_with_read_lengths.txt